Mandisa: Death

 On April 18, 2024, Mandisa was found dead at her home in Franklin, Tennessee, at the age of 47.
 The Franklin Police Department announced the following day that they had opened an investigation into her cause of death.
 At her memorial service, Mandisa's father John Hundley stated she was found unresponsive on the left side of her bed and speculated she had been unable to call for help with her phone on the right side of the bed.
 On June 4, 2024, it was ruled she died due to complications of class III obesity, with the manner of death listed as natural.
 She reportedly weighed 488 pounds at the time of her death, and her autopsy report noted that she was last known to have been alive approximately three weeks before she was found dead.

 Several music artists and television celebrities including frequent collaborator TobyMac and Matthew West paid tribute to Mandisa after the news of her death was released.
 American Idol paid tribute to her on the April 29 episode of the show, with Colton Dixon, Danny Gokey, and Melinda Doolittle performing "Shackles (Praise You)".

+Funeral services were held at the Bentwood Baptist Church in Nashville.